-Strohm has qualified TCP in compliance with the standard practice DNVGL-ST F119 for TCP in subsea applications.
+Strohm has qualified TCP in compliance with the standard practice DNV-ST F119 for TCP in subsea applications.
 This qualification includes product qualification, materials, design approach and production.
-To date, we have qualified TCP for permanent application in Flowlines and Jumper spools for hydrocarbon service, methanol injection, chemical injection and water injection.
+To date, we have qualified TCP for permanent application in Flowlines and Jumper Spools for hydrocarbon service, methanol and MEG injection, chemical injection, gas lift and water injection.
 For subsea well intervention applications such as Downlines and dynamic Jumpers, Strohm is fully qualified for pressure ratings up to 10,000 psi.
-In 2018, design pressures up to 15,000 psi will be qualified as well.

 How is TCP designed, how can I review the design and become acquainted with the methods?